jshlydnzl/eksel-praktis/eksel-praktis/Cyber_Threat_Analytics/README.md

 # 🛡️ SOC Cyber Threat Analytics

 ## 📝 Business Scenario
 The Security Operations Center (SOC) provided a raw dump of 10,000 cyber incident logs.
-The objective was to clean the raw data, map the threat identifiers to their corresponding severity levels using lookup tables, and build an interactive front-end dashboard to track attack vectors and volume.
+The goal was to clean the data, link threat identifiers to their severity levels, and build an interactive dashboard to track attack types and volumes.

-## 🏗️ Architecture & Methodology
+## 🏗️ Architecture & Workflow
-This project strictly adheres to the **3-Tab Architecture** to separate raw data from business logic and the presentation layer:
+This project uses a layered architecture to separate raw data from the final visual dashboard:

-1. **Row_Logs (The Vault):** The raw, untouched `cyber_incidents_raw.csv` dataset along with the `threat_matrix` and `server_nodes` lookup tables.
+* **Row_Logs:** The untouched raw dataset and lookup tables (`threat_matrix`, `server_nodes`).
-2. **Clean_Data (The Core):**
+* **Clean_Data:** Parsed dates, fixed hidden blank values, and used `XLOOKUP`/`INDEX+MATCH` to pull in missing data like Severity Level.
-   - Parsed timestamps and generated date helper columns.
+* **Dashboard_Engine & UI:** Built Pivot Tables to power a web-style, interactive dashboard using an F-Pattern layout and a high data-ink ratio (removing gridlines and borders).

-   - Deployed `XLOOKUP` / `INDEX+MATCH` to bridge the primary keys across the lookup tables, retrieving `Severity_Level` and `Breach_Status`.
+## 🔍 Key Findings
-   - Handled ghost blank traps and executed data normalization.
+* **No Priority in Response Times:** Whether a threat is "Critical" or "Low" priority, the IT team takes the exact same amount of time (about 75 hours) to fix it.
-3. **Dashboard_Engine & Dashboard (The UI):**
+* **Alert Fatigue:** Almost half (45%) of all incidents are labeled as "Critical."
+When everything is an emergency, it is hard for the team to know what is actually a true threat.

-   - Built an aggregation engine using Pivot Tables counting the primary key (`Incident_ID`).
+## 💡 Business Recommendations
-   - Designed a Web-friendly UI adhering to the **F-Pattern** and Gestalt Common Regions.
+1. **Set Strict Time Limits (SLAs):** Require "Critical" threats to be contained in under 24 hours.
+Move "Low" priority issues to a regular weekly schedule to free up the team's time.
-   - Maximized the Data-Ink Ratio by stripping gridlines, legends, and redundant axis labels.
+2. **Update the Alarm Rules:** Redefine what actually counts as a "Critical" threat so the highest alarm goes off less often.
+This helps the security team focus their energy only on real, dangerous network breaches.

 ## 📊 Dashboard Preview
 ![SOC Threat Analytics Dashboard](dashboard_preview.jpeg)